BigWhyPro/BigWhyPro.github.io/_posts/2024-12-01-you-OWE-God-every-day.md

 ---
 layout: post
-title: "BEGIN Every Day At 4:00 AM With Holy Hour"
+title: "BEGIN Every Day At 4:00 AM With Gratitude"
 date: 2024-12-01
 categories: template
 ---

-Holy Hour is about earnest prayer of GRATITUDE ... it's not about praying about your worries, your needs, your wants or the worries, needs, wants of others ...
-Holy Hour is strictly about an hour of prayerful GRATITUDE.
+Holy Hour is about earnest, humble prayer of profound GRATITUDE ... it's a celebration of the possibilities and boundy before us ... it's not about praying about your worries, your needs, your wants or the worries, needs, wants of others ...
+Holy Hour is strictly about an hour of prayerful GRATITUDE and celebration.
 # Gratitude HAS TO define your day.
 EVERY day.

 ESPECIALLY on those days when you imagine that you're having a hard time thinking of something to be grateful for.